 Medical Oncology deals with the prevention, diagnostic clarification and drug therapy of tumour diseases.
 Together with tumour surgery and radiotherapy, medical oncology aims to remove the entire tumour tissue, or if this is no longer possible, to reduce and control the tumour with the objective of maintaining the patients' quality of life and prolonging their life expectancy.
 In addition to a specific tumour-targeted therapy, supportive and palliative treatment as well as aftercare of cancer patients is very important

-Chemotherapy is defined as the administration of specific medication, either as an infusion or as tablets, aiming at destroying the cancer cells in the body.
+Chemotherapy is defined as the administration of specific medication, either as an infusion or as tablets, aiming to destroy the cancer cells in the body.

 Some types of cancer can be treated mainly with chemotherapy, such as leukaemia and lymphomas.
 For other types of cancer, chemotherapy is used after an operation and/or radiation therapy.
 Here chemotherapy should kill any remaining tumour cells in the body.